 To break the process down more simply, here’s an example: let’s say SoFi extends a student loan that pays 5% APR for five years with the principal due at the end of those five years.
 Because our borrowers were paying 7% APR originally, they now save a whopping 2% APR each year.
 Nice!

 The value of the total loan is 125% of the original loan amount (5% APR x 5 years in interest; 100% in principal).
 We sell the loan to investors for 105%.
 For taking on the risk of loan repayment, investors will get 20% (125% – 120%) over five years; SoFi will get 5% upfront to cover its cost of borrowing funds, its operations, and the memberships perks it offers to its clients.
 Double nice!

 For SoFi Wealth, we make money from management fees, which are typically calculated as a percent of assets that we manage on behalf of our members (“assets under management”).
 For our SoFi borrowers that have a Personal Loan, Student Loan, or Mortgage with us, we waive that fee for the life of the loan.
 For non-borrowers, we typically charge 0.25% per year and the first $10,000 in assets are at no cost, but in 2018 we’ve waived those fees for members and non-members alike.
 Because Wealth is a newer product for us, we expect to expand the offering significantly over the next few years, so we’ll be the first to let you know if any of our offerings or fee structures change.

-We also offer Term Life Insurance through our partnership with Protective Life.
-For life insurance, we make a set percentage of the first year of premiums our members pay into the policy.
+We also offer Term Life Insurance through our partnership with Ladder.
+For life insurance, we earn a marketing fee for every user that submits an application.